bruhmastir/library/docs/aerodrome/salalah/gmc.md

       **Controller:** A4O-OAD, readback correct.
 QNH 1004, Report ready for start-up.

 ### 2.7.2 VFR Traffic Remaining in Circuit
-All VFR aircraft shall be instructed to conduct circuits to the south of the aerodrome (left-hand circuits for 25 and left-hand circuits for 07) at an altitude of 1,100 ft.
+All VFR aircraft shall be instructed to conduct circuits to the south of the aerodrome (left-hand circuits for 25 and right-hand circuits for 07) at an altitude of 1,100 ft.

 All VFR departures shall initially be assigned a squawk code of 7000.
 Salalah Tower may issue a discrete squawk code for identification purposes if necessary.